cvlmtg/monarc/docs/usage.md

   { type: 'RESIZE_SHAPE', x, y, width, height, undoStream: true }
   ```

-  **NOTE:** To actually create the undo state, we must fire an action with a different `type`.
+  **NOTE:** To actually create the undo state, we must fire an action with `undoStream` set to false or with a different `type`.
 This is how the store understands which was the "last action".

 ## withAutoSave

-Using this function enables the auto save feature.
+Using this function enables the auto-save feature.
 Whenever the state changes, a timer will be triggered.
 When the timer expires the current state of the application will be saved.
 We can also choose to save the state *before* the change.

 Please note that the save will be immediately triggered on the [beforeunload](https://developer.mozilla.org/en-US/docs/Web/API/Window/beforeunload_event) event too.

-### Options
+### Auto-save options

 This function accepts the following options: